hknd23/idcempy/docs/idcempy_tutorial.rst

  [0.87523652 0.06888286 0.01564958 0.0275354  0.01269564]
  [0.82678185 0.0875059  0.02171135 0.04135142 0.02264948]]

-You can compute changes in predicted probabilities when the value of a variable changes.
+ Similar to the ZiOP model, :func:`zmiopc.split_effects` and :func:`zmiopc.ordered_effects` can also compute changes in predicted probabilities for the ZiOPC model.
-This allows you to illustrate how the changes in the split-probit covariates affect the probabilities of being in one population versus another.
-The example below illustrates the marginal effects of the variable 'gender_dum' on the outcome variable in the ZiOPC model estimated in ths documentation.

 .. testcode::

-    ziopcgender = idcempy.split_effects(ziopc_tob, 1, nsims = 10000)
+    ziopcgender = zmiopc.split_effects(ziopc_tob, 1, nsims = 10000)

-You can calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.

-You can also obtain a box plot that displays the change in predicted probabilities of the outcome variable in the ZiOPC model.

 .. testcode::
    # Calculate change in predicted probabilities